Applications are now closed

 Lightning talk – on the day

-The talks will be 3 minutes long and will be illustrated with a single static slide.
-As the One Institute event will be entirely online, lightning talks will be delivered by Zoom.
-The audience will vote on the winning talk on the day, which will be announced at the end of the day.
+The talks will be 4 minutes long and should be illustrated with a single static slide.
+As the Conference will be entirely online, lightning talks will be delivered by Zoom.
+The audience will vote on the winning talk on the day.

-The top three (including the winner) will receive 6 sessions with a HDR UK leadership coach and a professionally-written, featured case study about their work, published on HDR UK website and promoted on our social media channels.
+The top 5 talks will have a professionally written case study featured on HDR UK’s website and promoted on our social media channels.

-- 16/06/2020 Live-voting takes place and winner announced at the One Institute event
+- 23/06/21 Live-voting takes place and winner announced at HDR UK Scientific Conference

-Team working is core to HDR UK’s mission.
-This award will celebrate collaborative endeavours by groups of researchers, innovators, technologists etc working together within the HDR UK.
-You can...
+Applications now open Team working is core to HDR UK’s mission.
+This award will celebrate collaborative endeavours by groups of researchers, innovators, technologists and more. working...